rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 - TCP Port 2222 for SSH connections after host server setup
 - UDP Port 52222 for the wireguard tunnel between control node and host server

+TCP port 22 is the default port for SSH and configured by default by most hosting providers.
+If a different initial SSH port is needed, this can be set in the host server configuration file.

 TCP ports 2222 and 52222 are the default port numbers used by [rollyourown.xyz](https://rollyourown.xyz) projects.
 Change these if you have made manual changes in your configuration files.

 Additional ports (e.g. TCP ports 80 and 443 for HTTP/HTTPS) will also need to be opened for the specific project you are deploying - see the project description for further details.